 Knowing what your competition is doing can significantly impact your profits.
 Competitor analysis tools are key.
 Although it takes a concerted effort from your marketing team, you can successfully analyse the competition to gain traction from your online tactics.

 Conducting thorough competitor analysis provides crucial intelligence to inform your strategy and gain an edge.
-This guide explores 10 of the top competitor analysis tools available, outlining the unique value proposition of each.
+This guide explores 10 top competitor analysis tools available and outlines each tool’s unique value proposition.
 Follow this competitive intelligence workflow to get a 360-degree view of rival strengths, weaknesses, and opportunities.

 One of the first things you must do is audit your competitors’ sites.